Superstring Perturbation Theory Revisited: BRST Anomalies, Massless Tadpoles, And All That

-This just says that at $q=0$, the moduli of $\Sigma_\ell$ and $\SIgma_r$ (including the choices of the points at which they are glued together to make $\Sigma$) can be varied independently, and a choice of those moduli determines $\Sigma$.
 Near $\fD$, $\h\M$ is parametrized by $q$ as well as $\fD$ and can be approximated as a small neighborhood of $\fD$ embedded as the zero section of a complex line bundle $\N\to \fD$. $\N$ is the normal bundle to $\fD$ in $\h\M$.
 The parameter $q$ in (\ref{opcite}) is not well-defined as a complex number, because its definition depends on the choices of local parameters $x$ and $y$.
 Rather, $q$ is a linear function on the line bundle $\N$ (or equivalently a section of $\N^{-1}$).
 The transformation of $q$ under a change in the local parameter was described explicitly in eqn. (\ref{yuttz}).
 The only aspect of that formula that we will use is that $q$ is well-defined up to a transformation

 Here $f_\ell$ is a function on $\h\M_\ell$ and reflects the dependence of $q$ on the choice of $x$; similarly, $f_r$ is a function on $\h\M_r$ and reflects the dependence of $q$ on the choice of $y$.
 The factorized form of (\ref{zottoz}) reflects the fact that $\N$ is the tensor product of a line bundle over $\h\M_\ell$ and one over $\h\M_r$: